Richard Thanki

 I have worked as an economist in both the public and private sector, the main focus of my work has been in competition economics, the economics of mobile networks, modelling the economic benefits from technological change and the design of regulation: including media funding structure, electromagnetic spectrum auctions and working for the UK Government to resolve industry disputes.

-Published work includes a major report on the economic benefits of licence-exempt radio spectrum (such as Wi-Fi and Bluetooth) in the US, which can be found here, and most of the analysis underlying the UK government's revised spectrum policy in the Digital Britain Bill, which can be found here.
+Published work includes two substantial studies on the economic impact of licence-exempt/unlicensed wireless technologies (such as Wi-Fi and Bluetooth), the first was published in 2009, focussing on the US, and the second was published in 2012 and focuses more broadly on the importance of unlicensed radio technologies to the future of the internet.
+I also acted as the Assistant to Kip Meek, the UK Government's appointed Independent Spectrum Broker and was responsible for most of the analysis underlying the UK government's revised spectrum policy in the Digital Britain Bill, which can be found here.

 Research Groups